-Most companies listed will guide you around the various biking trails offering some great cross country riding and single track trails with spectacular scenery in the background.
-Due the technical nature of the routes selected, they do state that they tend to select smaller group sizes for better riding experiences and will not take beginner riders on their guided rides.
-Some are happy to offer a discounted holiday to accompanying guests who are not riding though.
+They will guide you around the various biking trails, offering some great cross-country riding and single track trails with spectacular scenery in the background.
+Due the technical nature of the routes selected, they do tend to have small group sizes allowing for better riding experiences and usually do not take beginner riders on their guided rides.
+If not everyone's a biker, some offer a discounted rate for accompanying guests who are not riding.

-Wherever you choose to ride you will inevitably have a thoroughly enjoyable experience in and around the Courchevel area.
-The mountains are there to be enjoyed by everyone so remember to be considerate of others when on your bike, following the 'Mountain Bikers code of conduct' at all times.
+Wherever you choose to ride, you will inevitably have a thoroughly enjoyable experience in and around the Three Valleys area.
+The mountains are there to be enjoyed by everyone, so remember to be considerate of others when on your bike, following the 'mountain bikers code of conduct' at all times.

 Flying with your bike

-However, make sure that the combined weight of your luggage does not exceed you allowance.
-Although you may have paid an excess for your bike its weight may be added to the weight of your hold luggage and there can be a penalty for any kg's over the allowance.
+Make sure that the combined weight of your luggage does not exceed your allowance.
+Although you may have paid an excess for your bike, its weight may be added to the weight of your hold luggage and there can be a penalty for any kg over the allowance.

 Packing your bike for a flight

-- Handlebars and pedals must be fixed sideways against the frame or removed; and
+- Handlebars and pedals must be fixed sideways against the frame or removed.

 - Tyres should be deflated slightly to reduce the risk of damage.

-If you are transporting your bike, you should also check out your travel insurance arrangements.
-A lot of travel insurance companies will not cover your expensive mountain bike without an additional excess payment, and a lot of airlines will not be held responsible for any damage sustained whilst the bike is in their care.
+If you're transporting your bike, you should also check out your travel insurance arrangements.
+A lot of travel insurance companies will not cover your bike without an additional excess payment, and a lot of airlines will not be held responsible for any damage sustained whilst the bike is in their care.
 Check out your household insurance policy to see whether it can be covered as 'contents away from home'.
-There may be a slight surcharge for this option, but it's potentially better than having to fork out for a new bit of kit, or a brand new bike!!
+There may be a slight surcharge for this option, but it's potentially better than having to fork out for a new bit of kit, or a brand new bike.

 Taking your bike on the train